-- Stay calm, otherwise you could upset the child.
+- Stay calm, otherwise you could upset your child.

 - Keep your child sitting or standing and leaning slightly forward.
-If your child lies back, the blood will flow down her throat and could make her vomit.
-If your child is old enough, have him gently blow his nose.
+If your child lies back, the blood will flow down the throat and could cause vomiting.
+Older children may gently blow their noses.

-- Do not try to stuff tissues or other material into her nose to stop the bleeding.
+- Do not try to stuff tissues or other material into your child's nose to stop the bleeding.
 Instead, firmly pinch the soft part of the nose using your fingers.
-Keep the pressure on for a full 10 minutes.
+Keep the pressure on for 10 minutes.
 Do not look to see if the bleeding has stopped during this time because you may start the flow again.